TeamHG-Memex/agnostic/docs/overview.rst

-When you develop and deploy an application that is backed up by a relational database, you will eventually need to deploy a new version of that application that expects a slightly different, improved schema.
+When you develop and deploy an application that is backed up by a relational database, you will eventually need to deploy a new version of that application that expects a slightly different, improved database structure.
 In most production use cases, it's not acceptable to just drop the database and rebuild it.
 Instead, you must modify the existing database to match what the application expects, and you need to do so without corrupting or destroying any of your production data.

 On small projects, you might be able to handle this process manually: you write a SQL script for each new release and then you run that script whenever you need